 With increasing competition in the home health care market, and ever increasing pressure on a physician’s time and resources, home health representatives face an uphill task to get just 5 minutes with a physician.
-In addition like all sales representatives, you too might be turned away by the physical’s staff, who’s responsibility it is to ensure the physician’s time is guarded.
+In addition like all sales representatives, you too might be turned away by the physical’s staff, who’s responsibility it is to ensure the physician’s time is guarded, thus making it harder to receive physician referrals.

 STEP 1: Start With The Staff